playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 ## Default Filters

 Play now comes with a default set of enabled filters, defined through configuration.
-If the property `play.http.filters` is null, then the default is now `play.api.http.DefaultFilters`, which loads up the filters defined by fully qualified class name in the `play.filters.defaults` configuration property.
+If the property `play.http.filters` is null, then the default is now `play.api.http.DefaultFilters`, which loads up the filters defined by fully qualified class name in the `play.filters.enabled` configuration property.

-In Play itself, `play.filters.defaults` is an empty list.
-However, the `PlayFilters` is automatically loaded in SBT as an AutoPlugin, and will append the following values to the `play.filters.defaults` property:
+In Play itself, `play.filters.enabled` is an empty list.
+However, the `PlayFilters` is automatically loaded in SBT as an AutoPlugin, and will append the following values to the `play.filters.enabled` property:

 * `play.filters.csrf.CSRFFilter`
 * `play.filters.headers.SecurityHeadersFilter`